tsalb/feature-flag-designs/README.md

 -   Current User's attributes (Profile, etc)
 -   Custom Permissions

-And moving forward, when Dynamic Forms (or whatever they call it) gets released and component visibility comes down to the field level - having the flexibility of custom permissions governing how a Flexipage's record detail/form is composed will be even more useful.
+And moving forward, when Dynamic Forms gets GA-ed and the flexipage's [component visibility](https://help.salesforce.com/articleView?id=lightning_page_components_visibility.htm&type=5) comes down to the field level - having the flexibility of custom permissions governing how a record detail/form is composed will be even more useful.

 Imagine a custom permission being toggled that will show the user an entire new suite of fields to data enter - no more binding to page layouts and/or record types!